The successful sequencing of the human genome in 2003 has opened the door to a broad range of scientific and commercial opportunities and challenges.

 In terms of analytical and clinical validity, genetic tests can reliably find variants, but as gene panels do not test for all types of genetic variants, the possibility of false negative results exists.
 Also, simply having a genetic variant does not necessarily translate into clinical manifestation.
 This aspect, termed penetrance, is defined as the likelihood of a disease developing when the variant is present.

-Clinical utility refers to whether a doctor having the knowledge that a patient has a specific genetic variation might change how that doctor medically manages that patient.
+Clinical utility refers to whether a doctor who gains the knowledge that a patient has a specific genetic variation might change how that doctor medically manages that patient.
 This can translate to whether a physician might motivate patients with potentially disease-causing mutations to change behaviors or institute preventative strategies that might materially improve clinical outcomes.
 For example, a 2013 study found that approximately 3% of adults carry high-penetrance, actionable, and pathogenic or likely pathogenic genetic variants.
-Knowledge of these variants could enable doctors to tailor patient care to prevent disease expression.5 However, many critics of genetic testing argue that the presence of a genetic variant might not yet be a strong enough argument for using genetic information in clinical care unless there is substantial adverse family history or clinical signs and symptoms of a particular disease.
+Knowledge of these variants could enable doctors to tailor patient care to prevent disease expression.5 However, many critics of genetic testing argue that the presence of a genetic variant might not yet be a strong enough argument for using genetic information in clinical care unless there is a substantial adverse family history or clinical signs and symptoms of a particular disease.

 Two recent studies clearly demonstrate the impact of non-genetic factors on outcomes, independent of genetic determinants.
 One, published in 2016, looked at the genetic component of cardiovascular (CV) disease risk, based on polygenic risk scores (PRSs) (see page 8).
-It found that individuals with favorable lifestyle factors had a 46% lower relative CV risk than those with unfavorable lifestyle factors, despite equally high genetic risk.9 A more recent study, conducted in 2018 and based on UK Biobank data, demonstrated that an unfavorable lifestyle profile was associated with increased risk of stroke across all genetic risk strata.
-The findings highlight the potential of lifestyle interventions to reduce the risk of stroke across entire populations, even for those at high genetic risk for stroke.10 While genetics has influence on outcomes, behavior and lifestyle also have significant impact and can mitigate genetic risk factors.
+It found that individuals with favorable lifestyle factors had a 46% lower relative CV risk than those with unfavorable lifestyle factors, despite the equally high genetic risk.9 A more recent study, conducted in 2018 and based on UK Biobank data, demonstrated that an unfavorable lifestyle profile was associated with an increased risk of stroke across all genetic risk strata.
+The findings highlight the potential of lifestyle interventions to reduce the risk of stroke across entire populations, even for those at high genetic risk for stroke.10 While genetics has an influence on outcomes, behavior, and lifestyle also have a significant impact and can mitigate genetic risk factors.